Storyblok Raises $80M Series C - Read News

 If you want to view the entire code right away, instead of following this step-by-step guide, you can also check out this GitHub repository.

-Section titled The StoreFinder component The StoreFinder component
+The StoreFinder component

 Let's begin with laying out the basic application structure for our Google Maps and Storyblok powered Store Finder.
 First we create a new file src/components/StoreFinder.vue.